Analytical and numerical studying of the perturbed Korteweg--de Vries equation: Symmetry analysis

-We can see that reduction corresponding to \eqref{eq:BC_7} coincides with the reduction generated by the linear combination of classical generators $X_{1}$, $X_{2}$ and $X_{3}$.
+where $c_{4}, c_{5}$ are arbitrary constants.
+It can be shown that these infinitesimals give classical symmetry.
+Symmetry reduction of Eq. \eqref{eq:ext_Burgers_3} corresponding to \eqref{eq:BC_5} coincides with the reduction generated by a linear combination of infinitesimal generators $X_{1}$, $X_{2}$ and $X_{3}$.

 Let us consider the case of $\tau=0$.
 In this case without loss of generality we assume $\xi=1$.
-Applying the classical Lie approach and excluding space derivatives using \eqref{eq:BC_1} and its differential consequence and \eqref{eq:ext_Burgers_3_symm} we obtain the determining equation for infinitesimal $\eta$:
+Applying the classical Lie approach and excluding space derivatives using Eq. \eqref{eq:BC_1} and its differential consequences and Eq. \eqref{eq:ext_Burgers_3} we obtain the determining equation for infinitesimal $\eta$:

 We cannot find the general solution of Eq. \eqref{eq:BC_9}.
-Kunzinger and Popovych\cite{Popovych2008} showed that the problem for construction all solutions of \eqref{eq:BC_9} is completely equivalent to the problem of the construction of all one-parametric solutions families of Eq. \eqref{eq:ext_Burgers_3_symm}.
-However every particular solution of \eqref{eq:BC_9} generates nonclassical symmetry reduction of \eqref{eq:ext_Burgers_3_symm}.
-Using this fact we can find exact solutions families of \eqref{eq:ext_Burgers_3_symm} that are not invariant under classical Lie groups admitted by \eqref{eq:ext_Burgers_3_symm}.
+Kunzinger and Popovych\cite{Popovych2008} showed that the problem for construction all solutions of Eq. \eqref{eq:BC_9} is completely equivalent to the problem of the construction of all one-parametric solutions families of Eq. \eqref{eq:ext_Burgers_3}.
+However every particular solution of Eq. \eqref{eq:BC_9} generates nonclassical symmetry reduction of Eq. \eqref{eq:ext_Burgers_3}.
+Using this fact we can find exact solutions families of Eq. \eqref{eq:ext_Burgers_3} that are not invariant under classical Lie groups admitted by Eq. \eqref{eq:ext_Burgers_3}.

-We seek for solution of \eqref{eq:BC_9} assuming that $\eta$ is polynomial in $u$.
-In this way we find infinitesimals which are presented in Table \ref{t: tab1}.
-Parameters $c_{i}$, $i=6,\ldots,13$ from Table \ref{t: tab1} are arbitrary.
+We seek for solutions of \eqref{eq:BC_9} assuming that $\eta$ is a polynomial in $u$.
+In this way we find infinitesimals which are presented in Table \ref{t: tab1}, where $c_{i}$, $i=6,\ldots,13$ are arbitrary parameters.